alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 That call attempts the file read, exchange-rate request, report rendering, and file write in dependency order.
 A second `Run()` re-reads the order, re-fetches the rate, re-renders the report, and rewrites the file.

-What normally moves toward the application boundary is `Run()`, not `IO<T>`. `IO<T>` values may appear throughout the call graph.
+In this style, you usually push calls to `Run()` outward toward the application boundary, while `IO<T>` values can remain in the call graph.
 Control is lost when an inner helper calls `Run()` prematurely and turns part of the deferred description into an already performed effect.
 This toy `Run()` only executes the delegate it is given; it cannot inspect the built program or retroactively add policies such as retries, parallelism, cancellation, or cleanup.
 Those choices must be encoded while constructing the `IO<T>` or supplied by surrounding infrastructure.

 ## Runtime semantics and limitations

-This teaching implementation is a cold, synchronous, non-memoized wrapper around `Func<T>`. `Run()` invokes the stored delegate on the current thread, every `Run()` starts the computation again, and exceptions from delayed operations or composed callbacks propagate to the caller.
-If a delayed callback closes over mutable state, it reads that state when the delegate executes, not when the `IO<T>` is constructed.
-C# does not enforce purity or effect tracking for callbacks, so the model relies on discipline rather than compiler guarantees.
-The type provides no cancellation, concurrency, resource bracketing, typed error model, or stack-safety guarantee.
-It is a teaching model, not a production effect system.
+This `IO<T>` is intentionally small: it is synchronous, cold, and non-memoized.
+Nothing happens until `Run()`, `Run()` executes on the current thread, and calling `Run()` twice runs the whole computation twice.
+Exceptions propagate normally, and closures over mutable state are observed when the computation runs.
+C# does not verify purity here.
+This is a teaching model, not a production-grade effect runtime.
+For asynchronous work, .NET normally uses `Task` and `Task<T>`.

-`Task<T>` is the usual .NET representation for asynchronous operations.
-This `IO<T>` is instead a cold, synchronous computation that does not begin until `Run()` is called.

 ## Traversal and policy